AntonyOnScript/AntonyOnScript/content/jobs/evolker.md

 ---

 ### About my work there
-A Frontend developer at the beginning, and posteriorly a Full Stack developer.
-In direct contact with customers, here i had been working with Vanilla JS, Vue, PHP, development of chrome extensions and Wordpress plugins and themes.
+Initially a Frontend developer, and later a Full Stack developer.
+In direct contact with customers, I worked with Vanilla JS, Vue, PHP, Chrome extension development, and WordPress plugins and themes.